jj-gagnon/generative_sculpture/README.md

-the plan
+## The Plan
-map out the sort of current possible projection of the entire process.
+- map out the sort of current possible projection of the entire process.

-to do
+## To Do

-give python one last try and learn / implement the math needed for general 3d rotations. if i can nail down rotations and building off of a rotated shape than python would be great going forward. i think it would be beneficial to get a better grasp on the math / the principles of 3d transformations.
+- give python one last try and learn / implement the math needed for general 3d rotations. if i can nail down rotations and building off of a rotated shape than python would be great going forward. i think it would be beneficial to get a better grasp on the math / the principles of 3d transformations.

-explore
+- explore
 natural patterns
 generative shapes/patterns
 (and like the actual name for those things) try implmenting the interesting ones.

-go to ctc shops and get lists of machines and either what they do or google at home what they do. get some basic prices for amterials.
+- go to ctc shops and get lists of machines and either what they do or google at home what they do. get some basic prices for amterials.

-ask the ctc techs what are possible shapes that are complex but easy/cheap to make. at least to get some possible ideas/inspiriation
+- ask the ctc techs what are possible shapes that are complex but easy/cheap to make. at least to get some possible ideas/inspiriation

-next steps

-the process so far.
+## The process so far.

-used python's open3d to make two generative tree models. basic model: manually set: number of atoms probability of a branch being started. probability of a branch dying.
+- used python's open3d to make two generative tree models. basic model: manually set: number of atoms probability of a branch being started. probability of a branch dying.

-the second model has two different parameters. avg number of active branches avg length of a branch. which dynamically calculates different characteristics of the tree structure and changes branch start / end probablity.
+- the second model has two different parameters. avg number of active branches avg length of a branch. which dynamically calculates different characteristics of the tree structure and changes branch start / end probablity.

-both of these models are stochastic.
+- both of these models are stochastic.